universalgithub/movie_recommendation_system/README.md

 # movie_recommendation_system
-this is movie recommendation system using collaborative(knn) and content filtering
+this is movie recommendation system using collaborative and content filtering